Iakobs/godot-play-game-services/README.md

 ![Screenshot of the relevant section inside the export configuration for Android in the Godot editor](docs/images/android_export.png)

-## Technical Documentation
+## Documentation

+### Kotlin Code
-You can find the technical documentation of the kotlin code in the [Github Pages](https://iakobs.github.io/godot-play-game-services/) of the repository.
+You can find the technical documentation of the kotlin code in the [GitHub Pages](https://iakobs.github.io/godot-play-game-services/) of this repository.
+It's generated with [Dokka](https://kotlinlang.org/docs/dokka-introduction.html) from the [KDocs](https://kotlinlang.org/docs/kotlin-doc.html) documentation on the source code.

-You can find Google's technical documentation of the SDK [here](https://developers.google.com/android/reference/packages).
+### GDScript Code
+The GDScript code is documented in the code itself, so you can access it via the Godot Editor.
+I'm working to publish it in a static webpage too.

+### Google
+Google provides lots of documentation for integrating with Google Play Game Services, creating an app, etc.

+The main page for Game Services is [this one](https://developers.google.com/games/services).
+There you can find the [Guides](https://developers.google.com/games/services/common/concepts/achievements) section and the [Reference](https://developers.google.com/games/services/reference) section, which contains the technical documentation of their API.

+When it comes to Google Play Console, the main page is [here](https://developer.android.com/distribute/console), but the Google Play Game Services documentation also provides a good setup guide [here](https://developers.google.com/games/services/console/enabling).